learn-co-curriculum/dsc-linear-transformations/README.md

 To learn more about feature scaling in general, you can have a look at this blogpost: https://sebastianraschka.com/Articles/2014_about_feature_scaling.html (up until "bottom-up approaches".

 ## Summary
-In this lecture, you learned about why feature scaling is important, and *how* to transform your features
+In this lecture, you learned about why feature scaling is important, and *how* to transform your features.